opportunities-header.png

 • An IELTS Certificate (essential for unconditional acceptance for most UK courses).

-• Evidence of unconditional acceptance on the course, programme, attachment or internship for which you have applied, or evidence of progress towards acceptance.
+• Evidence of unconditional acceptance on the course for which you have applied, or evidence of progress towards acceptance.

-• Portfolio submission where appropriate in either online links or uploading pictures or relevant documents.
+• Portfolio submission where appropriate in an online link.

 Conservation at BL Copy.jpg